-The North Pole Marathon ®, also known as the world's coolest marathon ®, is organised by Polar Running Adventures.
+The North Pole Marathon®, also known as the World's Coolest Marathon®, is organised by Polar Running Adventures.
 In addition to organising the world's most northerly marathon, Polar Running Adventures organises the world's most southerly marathon, the Antarctic Ice Marathon®, and one of the highest marathons in the world, the Volcano Marathon®.
-Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.
+The business also operates the World Marathon Challenge® where competitors run 7 Marathons on 7 Continents in 7 Days.
+Working with a network of associate specialists, including the word's foremost polar logistics experts, the business delivers world class events in the most remote parts of the planet.

 Richard Donovan - Race Director

 Polar Running Adventures is owned and operated by multiple polar marathoner Richard Donovan.

 In addition to completing marathons in both the Arctic and Antarctic, Richard has participated in other extreme locations including the Sahara and Atacama Deserts, the Andes and Himalayan mountains and the Amazon Jungle.
 He has won races such as the Inca Trail Marathon, Himalayan 100-Mile Stage Race, Antarctic 100k, Everest Challenge Marathon and South Pole Marathon as well as representing Ireland as an international ultramarathon runner.